yuri/ngcourse/handout/02-toolchain.md

 * the V8 JavaScript interpreter
 * modules for doing OS tasks like file I/O, HTTP, etc.

+While NodeJS was initially intended for writing server code in JavaScript, today it is widely used by JavaScript tools, which makes it relevant to front- end developers also.
+A lot of the tools we'll be using in this code will be leveraging NodeJS.

 ## Back-End Code Sharing and Distribution: [npm](https://www.npmjs.com/)

 `npm` is the "node package manager".
 It installs with NodeJS, and gives you